shorebirdtech/website/src/pages/jobs.md

 whatever).

 We hang out with our customers all day, every day, on Discord.
-Most of our stack is written in Dart, but we also have bits of JSX, Rust and C++ thrown in.
+Most of our stack is written in Dart, but we also have bits of TypeScript, Rust and C++ thrown in.
 Most of our code is open source.
 We run a small cloud, serving 200+ requests per second across several providers to millions of users around the globe.